From cultural diversity to historic sights and Bavarian castles, there’s something for everyone in Germany.

 One of the world’s top classical ensembles (the Gewandhausorchester) and the oldest and finest boys’ choir (the 800-year-old Thomanerchor) delight audiences in Leipzig.
 Meanwhile, for over a decade, the New Leipzig School of contemporary German painting has kept up with the international art world through protagonists like Neo Rauch and Tilo Baumgärtel.

-Heidelberg is one of the few German cities that managed to avoid being destroyed in World War II, so original old world charm abounds in the narrow cobbled streets of its baroque Altstadt (Old Town).
+Heidelberg is one of the few German cities that managed to avoid being destroyed in World War II, so its cobbled streets are filled with old world charm.

 Take a wander through the streets and squares, packed with cafes and shops and climb the church spire of the Gothic church on the Marktplatz.
 The ruins of Heidelberg Castle, the country’s oldest, most famous university, and its idyllic riverside setting also help make Heidelberg one of the most attractive cities in Germany.